smart-edge-open/specs/openness_epc.md

 Figure 12 depicts this test.
 An example of this flow is a UE that attempts to use an edge application, but is not authorized for it (e.g., the user may be authorized to use "best available service" QoS and run the application in the cloud, but not to run a higher-performance version running on the edge node).

-- The UE indicates it's desired APN which reflects in the right PGW-U being selected; based on current TAC the network assigns the correct SGW-U"
+- The UE indicates its desired APN which reflects in the right PGW-U being selected; based on current TAC the network assigns the correct SGW-U.
-- Subscriber’s application data is not configured for Edge location processing thus forwarded to PDN/internet.
+- The Subscriber’s application data is not configured for Edge location processing, and is therefore forwarded to the PDN/internet.

 ![LTE CUPS Configuration test flow 3](epc-images/openness_epctest3.png)